Monsoon Session:' India has successfully prevented the aggressive progress of COVID-19'

 Home Minister Rajnath Singh said: Leaders of most parties agreed over no Question Hour & Zero Hour for 30 minutes.
 We apprised you (Speaker) of it following which decision was taken by you.
 I appeal to all members of House to co-operate as Session is being held in extraordinary situation

 Parliamentary Affairs Minister Prahlad Joshi said: "All states are holding session for two days and are passing several bills within 25 minutes.
 We are holding a 18-day session.
-Also, in the last five years, 60% of the session in Lok Sabha and 30% in Rajya Sabha have been wasted over Question Hour."
+Also, in the last five years, 60% of the session in Lok Sabha and 30 per cent in Rajya Sabha have been wasted over Question Hour."

 Question Hour is the golden hour but you say that it can't be held due to the circumstances.
 You conduct the proceedings but single out Question Hour.
 You are trying to strangulate the democracy: Adhir Ranjan Chowdhury, Congress MP in Lok Sabha.